 - Gator Bootcamp for Entrepreneurs & Design Studio:

-- Gator Bootcamp for Entrepreneurs: the Gator Bootcamp occurs on six consecutive Saturday mornings in the Fall and introduces participants to basic tools, concepts and principles relevant to launching and growing a successful venture when one has limited resources or background.
+- Gator Bootcamp for Entrepreneurs: the Gator Bootcamp occurs on six consecutive Saturday mornings in the Spring and introduces participants to basic tools, concepts and principles relevant to launching and growing a successful venture when one has limited resources or background.
 It is an intense, hands-on experience that is taught our top faculty, subject matter experts and successful entrepreneurs.
 The price of the Bootcamp is $600, but scholarships are available to cover a substantial part of the fee for those who are economically disadvantaged.

 - Design Studio: a design studio to help participants approach key issues surrounding venture creation to design their own businesses.

 - One-on-One Consulting: The consulting initiative connects faculty, graduate students and other partners with entrepreneurs, helping them launch and grow ventures.